illfittingshoes/rTime/README.md

 ```

 ### Time Field Objects
 Sometimes clarity helps more than brevity.
 Either way, rTime has it covered. rTime allows for new date/times to be created by passing in a key/value object with any desired fields.
 They use the rTime standard field names and behaviors.

-Time Field Objects can have anywhere from zero fields (`rTime({})` is the same as `rTime()`) to all of them, in any order, and can be "sparsely" populated.
+Time Field Objects can have zero or more fields, in any order, and can be "sparsely" populated.
 The format is simple; here are a couple examples:

 ```javascript
 const allFields = {